MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-if.md

 # If and Switch functions

-**Applies to:** :::image type="icon" source="media/yes-icon.svg" border="false"::: Canvas apps :::image type="icon" source="media/yes-icon.svg" border="false"::: Model-driven apps :::image type="icon" source="media/yes-icon.svg" border="false"::: Cards :::image type="icon" source="media/yes-icon.svg" border="false"::: Dataverse low-code plug-ins :::image type="icon" source="media/yes-icon.svg" border="false"::: Dataverse formula columns
+**Applies to:** :::image type="icon" source="media/yes-icon.svg" border="false"::: Canvas apps :::image type="icon" source="media/yes-icon.svg" border="false"::: Model-driven apps :::image type="icon" source="media/yes-icon.svg" border="false"::: Dataverse low-code plug-ins :::image type="icon" source="media/yes-icon.svg" border="false"::: Dataverse formula columns

 Determines whether any condition in a set is true (**If**) or the result of a formula matches any value in a set (**Switch**) and then returns a result or executes an action.